mikelsr/nahs/README.md

 either manually or with the libp2p implementation of rendezvous (preferred method) using the default nodes.
 Private network logic is implemented but not active for now.

-* `store`: This module is not developed yet but will be used by Nodes to store information about themselves and other nodes so they can be brought up/down without losing information.
+* `storage`: This module is not developed yet but will be used by Nodes to store information about themselves and other nodes so they can be brought up/down without losing information.

 [logo]: .res/img/nahs.png "NaHS logo"